 Ranikhet Trail

 We had heard stories about the legendary natural beauty of Ranikhet.
-However, it was only during our trip to Ranikhet from Nayalap, Shitlakhet, that we were present to its unparallel colonial heritage.
-During the course of the Ranikhet walking trail, we came across three gorgeous churches within a span of few kilometres.
+However, it was only during our trip to Ranikhet from Nayalap, Shitlakhet, that we were presented to its unparalleled colonial heritage.
+During the Ranikhet walking trail, we came across three gorgeous churches within a span of a few kilometers.
 The churches were built by the British in the 19th century for their injured or unwell soldiers who were sent to Ranikhet for recovery.
 All the churches stood tall against the clear mountain sky and their great condition filled us with awe.

 Also read: Travel to these hill stations with beautiful Churches